MiahDrao97/iter_z/README.md

 ```

 ### `take()`
-Take `buf.len` and return new iterator from that buffer.
+Take `buf.len` elements and return new iterator from that buffer.
+If there are less elements than the buffer size, that will be reflected in `len()`, as only a fraction of the buffer will be referenced.
 ```zig
 test "take()" {
     var full_iter: Iter(u8) = .from(&try util.range(u8, 1, 200));